RandomStudio/random-studio/src/pages/projects/NikeLab-Tech-Pack.md

       loops: true
       url: >-
         https://player.vimeo.com/external/293523956.hd.mp4?s=60079e02fd585595b28119ac617854f3af4a5ad6&profile_id=175
+    width: 95
   - caption: >-
       On the first floor, a conveyor belt scanned items from the collection, triggering product content on the screens above.
 A series of screens on the other side streamed and analysed live footage from the floor below.
     marginLeft: 0
     marginTop: -10
     ratio: 56.25
-    width: 40
     video:
       autoplay: true
       hasControls: false